-The basic functions of rRNA are associated with protein synthesis inside a cell, and those are of much importance. rRNA governs the decoding of messenger RNA into amino acids with its mechanism.
-In addition, rRNA interacts with transfer RNA during translation, which is the conversion of a base sequence of a nucleic acid (nucleotide sequence) into a protein molecule.
+rRNA is the standard, shortened form for the ribosomal RNA.
+It is a nucleic acid that composes ribonucleotides. rRNA is present in the ribosome, hence the name ribosomal RNA.
+In other words, rRNA is the RNA component of a ribosome.
+Therefore, the basic functions of rRNA are associated with the function of ribosome: protein synthesis inside a cell.
+During the protein synthesis, rRNA governs the decoding of messenger RNA into amino acids with its mechanism.
+In addition, rRNA interacts with transfer RNA during translation during the conversion of the base sequence of the nucleic acid (nucleotide sequence) into a protein molecule.

-Two subunits have been identified in ribosomal RNA known as the large subunit (LSU) and the small subunit (SSU), and those have been formed in association with the ribosomes.
-During protein synthesis, the mRNA strand is read at the small subunit while the protein molecule is formed and progressed at the large subunit.
-However, it would be interesting to know that the messenger RNA strand is progressed through the two subunits, often called sandwiched between SSU and LSU, while the formation of peptide bond in the protein molecule is catalysed by the ribosome.
-In addition, rRNAs being nucleic acids with nucleotide sequences, those could be regarded as reserves of genetic material.
+rRNA occurs as two subunits known as the large subunit (LSU) and the small subunit (SSU) in the ribosome.
+During protein synthesis, small subunit read the mRNA strand while the large subunit assembles the protein molecule.
+However, it would be interesting to know that the messenger RNA strand is progressed through the two subunits, often sandwiched between SSU and LSU, while the formation of peptide bond in the protein molecule is catalyzed by the ribosome.
+In addition, rRNAs being nucleic acids with nucleotide sequences, these could be regarded as reserves of genetic material.

-The main function of ribosomes is to catalyse the formation of the peptide bond between two amino acids using the messenger RNA nucleotide sequence.
-In fact, the ribosome binds with the messenger RNA strand and uses it as a template to understand the correct sequence of amino acids in each protein molecule.
+The main function of ribosomes is to catalyze the formation of the peptide bond between two amino acids according to the order of codons in the messenger RNA sequence.
+In fact, ribosome binds with the messenger RNA strand and uses it as a template to understand the correct sequence of amino acids in each protein molecule.
 Thus, its function in protein synthesis is vital.
-It would be interesting to notice that there may be more than one ribosome in function at a particular time in identifying the nucleotide sequences of messenger RNA to determine the corresponding amino acid sequence.
+It would be also interesting to notice that there may be more than one ribosome in function at a particular time in identifying the nucleotide sequences of messenger RNA to determine the corresponding amino acid sequence.

-What is the difference between rRNA and Ribosomes?
+What is the Difference Between rRNA and Ribosomes?